robjhyndman/ctv-TimeSeries/README.md

 -   The [Rcpp](https://cran.r-project.org/package=Rcpp/index.html) package by Eddelbuettel and Francois offers a number of C++ classes that makes transferring R objects to C++ functions (and back) easier, and the [RInside](../packages/RInside) package by the same authors allows easy embedding of R itself into C++ applications for faster and more direct data transfer.
 -   The [RcppParallel](https://cran.r-project.org/package=RcppParallel/index.html) package by Allaire et al. bundles the [Intel Threading Building Blocks](https://www.threadingbuildingblocks.org) and [TinyThread](http://tinythreadpp.bitsnbites.eu) libraries.
 Together with [Rcpp](../packages/Rcpp), RcppParallel makes it easy to write safe, performant, concurrently-executing C++ code, and use that code within R and R packages.
 -   The [rJava](https://cran.r-project.org/package=rJava) package by Urbanek provides a low-level interface to Java similar to the `.Call()` interface for C and C++.
+-   The [reticulate](https://cran.r-project.org/package=reticulate/index.html) package by Allaire provides interface to Python modules, classes, and functions.
+It allows R users to access many high-performance Python packages such as [tensorflow](../packages/tensorflow/index.html) and [tfestimators](../packages/tfestimators) within R.

 **Profiling tools**